How To Feed A Loon

 Instructions

-• Preheat oven to 350°F. Place two pieces of parchment paper in an 8"x8" dish with the edges long enough to hand over the sides.
+• Preheat oven to 350°F. Place two pieces of parchment paper in an 8"x8" dish with the edges long enough to hang over the sides.
 Spray the paper with cooking spray.

 • In a medium pan over medium heat, melt the butter.
 Use a wooden spoon to stir the butter around.
 Cook for several minutes, stirring constantly, until it starts to smell nutty and small golden dots appear on the bottom of the pan.
 Remove from the heat.